AaltoSciComp/scicomp-docs/rse/researchers.rst

 .. note:: Master's and Bachelor's students

   The RSE service is intended for researchers, but students can be researchers if they are involved in a research project.
-To get started on anythin longer than a short consultation, we would need to meet with your supervisor.
+To get started on anything longer than a short consultation, we would need to meet with your supervisor.

 Short-term examples